 You may "carry back" funds for summer employment; that is, you may use any portion of your school's initial and supplemental FWS allocations for the current award year to pay student wages earned on or after May 1 of the previous award year but prior to the beginning of the current award year (July 1).
-For example, a school is authorized to carry back any portion of its funds allocated from the 2001-2002 award year to pay FWS wages for summer employment between May 1, 2001 and June 30, 2001 (including both those dates).
+For example, a school is authorized to carry back any portion of its funds allocated from the 2003-2004 award year to pay FWS wages for summer employment between May 1, 2003 and June 30, 2003 (including both those dates).

 On the FISAP, you must report funds that your school carries back and carries forward.
-The official allocation letter for a specific award period is the school's authority to exercise these options.
+For example, if a school carried forward 10% of